The world forgot this Syrian prison. The Islamic State did not.

 Just one gun

 As the winter sun dipped below Hasakah’s sprawl on Jan.
 20, Malak Maesh, 26, was stealing a nap between shifts.
 The thickset prison administrator, known as Bawar to his friends, had been keenly aware that the prison was vulnerable to assault.
 But dwelling on those worries would have made daily life feel untenable, he always said.
-The room he shared with other prison staff had only one gun, and that was for emergencies.
+The room he shared with other prison staff had just one gun, and that was for emergencies.

 Like other detention facilities across northeastern Syrian that hold as many as 10,000 Islamic State suspects, the one in Hasakah was never meant to be a prison.
 It had once been a technical school and was retrofitted with metal doors.
 The inmates, many of them foreigners, were packed so tightly into some of the old classrooms that their limbs touched when they lay down to sleep.